-Annual and Five-Year Performance Measures Number of new permanent supportive Number of new shelter beds created Number of individuals or families assist Percent of clients moved into permane Signed collaborative memorandum of Timeline Key: Short Term = within 6-12 months Medium Term = 1-3 years Long Term = 3 or more years Objectives Short Term Med.
+- Number of new shelter beds created - Number of individuals or families assisted - Percent of clients moved into permanent housing within 180 days, and one year - Signed collaborative memorandum of understanding among key partners

+Objectives Short Term Med.
 Term Long Term Tasks TBD by Implementation Group unless otherwise noted Identified Lead Progress to Date 2.2.
-Support and encourage opportunities for expansion of current programs (e.g., Salvation Army, St. Francis Shelter, Center for Hope and Safety, and others) to provide service-coordinated emergency and transitional housing for families. М Center for Hope and Safety raised \$120K to secure a matching grant of \$120K for housing expansion.
+Support and encourage opportunities for expansion of current programs (e.g., Salvation Army, St. Francis Shelter, Center for Hope and Safety, and others) to provide service-coordinated emergency and transitional housing for families.
+M Center for Hope and Safety raised \$120K to secure a matching grant of \$120K for housing expansion.
 2.3.
 Provide coordinated, inclusive, and transparent management of the region's approach to emergency housing and related services.
 S M 2.3.1.
 Create a Memorandum of Understanding among regional entities to constitute a Development Team to: Examine ways to best position the region for future funding, including but not limited to a) Examining HMIS participation rates to determine the degree of community coordination in future cooperative applications; and b) Assessing local inclusion in the Rural Oregon Continuum of Care (ROCC) to understand how best to address the problems of homelessness and needs of people experiencing homelessness.
-City of Keizer City of Salem Marion County Polk County nual and Five-Year Performance Measures Number of new permanent supportive Number of new shelter beds created Number of individuals or families assis Percent of clients moved into permane Signed collaborative memorandum of Timeline Key: Short Term = within 6-12 months Medium Term = 1-3 years Long Term = 3 or more years Objectives Short Term Med.
-Term Long Term Tasks TBD by Implementation Group unless otherwise noted Identified Lead Progress to Date Prioritize, plan, and pursue available grants (federal, state, private) for future projects; Analyze the advisability of allowing, supporting, or facilitating some form of support- coordinated temporary shelter; and Inventory vacant, derelict or other suitable sites for potential re-purposing as support- coordinated emergency housing.
+City of Keizer City of Salem Marion County Polk County

+- Number of new permanent supportive and/or transitional housing units created - Number of new shelter beds created - Number of individuals or families assisted - Percent of clients moved into permanent housing within 180 days, and one year - Signed collaborative memorandum of understanding among key partners

+Objectives Short Term Med.
+Term Long Term Tasks TBD by Implementation Group unless otherwise noted Identified Lead Progress to Date Prioritize, plan, and pursue available grants (federal, state, private) for future projects; Analyze the advisability of allowing, supporting, or facilitating some form of support-coordinated temporary shelter; and Inventory vacant, derelict or other suitable sites for potential re-purposing as support-coordinated emergency housing.
 Such sites may include houses, motels, apartments, or closed schools.
+2.4.
 Develop a shelter for seniors. М L